 WordPress will allow you to modify the behavior and appearance of comments at will by directly changing the source code.
 Shopify usually cannot do this type of customization.
 Therefore, those who want full customization and control should consider WordPress.

 WordPress vs Shopify: Cost

-WordPress vs Shopify cost is main factor for small businesses ideas.
-Cost for developing and running an online store can vary considerably depending on a lot of factors.
-You have to take things like hosting, theme and plugin prices, customization etc. into account.
+WordPress vs Shopify cost is the main factor for small business ideas.
+The cost of developing and running an online store can vary considerably depending on a lot of factors.
+You have to take things like hosting, theme and plugin prices, customization, etc. into account.